On photo AS17-134-20425:

-We can see that the same group of rocks which surround the jeep in a circular way, and which can be seen on the three photos.
+We can see that the same group of rocks which surround the rover in a circular way, and which can be seen on the three photos.

-The jeep progressively shifts on the right relatively to these rocks because of the shift on the right of the photographer, for it is behind them.
+The rover progressively shifts on the right relatively to these rocks because of the shift on the right of the photographer, for it is behind them.

 I have circled an interesting double rock on each of the photos.

-The sequence above represents the jeep on the three views.
+The sequence above represents the rover on the three views.

-On this sequence, we can see that the jeep progressively turns clockwise, which is normal and due to the move on the right of the photographer.
+On this sequence, we can see that the rover progressively turns clockwise, which is normal and due to the move on the right of the photographer.

 And this sequence above represents the double rock I have circled on each of the photos.

-On this sequence, ce can conversely see that this double rock tends to turn counter-clockwise!
+On this sequence, we can conversely see that this double rock tends to turn counter-clockwise!